ngmaibulat/cpumon/README.md

 ### Library and a CLI tool to monitor CPU usage

 ### The goal:
-The goal is to provide API to monitor CPU usage accross all available CPU cores.
-You can provide sampling interval.
+The goal is to provide simple API to monitor CPU usage accross all available CPU cores.
+You can provide sampling interval in ms to the constructor.
+The `CpuMonitor` class is based on standard NodeJS `EventEmitter`.

-And subscribe to `cpudata` events which would be generated according to the provided sampling interval.
+You can subscribe to `cpudata` events which would be generated according to the provided sampling interval.
 The event would also have the data of cpu usage percentage for each cpu core.

+There is no CJS build provided.
+Only ESM is provided, so use `import` - not `require`.

 ### Use CLI tool: